mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 	This is a common issue encountered by many final year students including myself, where the panels will point out during viva session (usually in FYP1) that the project requirements or proposed modules are **insufficient/not complex enough;** that they don't make full use of the number of students involved and the project can easily be done by 1 person only.
 That is why, generally it's easier for the panels to appreciate a complex project achieved by a single student compared to the same project developed by a group of students, which is undoubtedly an advantage for lone rangers out there.
 	<br>
 	<br>
-	Some supervisors went so far as to not recommend that students form a group for FYP and limit the number of students to a maximum of 2 (*with the exception of IPPI; more on this later*) out of concern that the students could not come up with a complex enough system, at least for the Software Engineering department in FCSIT UM.
-I was told that some universities even only allow their students to conduct FYP alone for CS/IT degrees, to my huge surprise.
+	Some supervisors went so far as to **not recommend that students form a group for FYP** and **limit the number of students to a maximum of 2** (with the exception of IPPI) out of concern that the students could not come up with a complex enough system, at least for the Software Engineering department in FCSIT UM.
+I was told that some universities even only allow their students to conduct FYP alone for CS/IT degrees.
 	<br>
 	<br>
 	Despite the risk, I decided to go ahead anyway and try to find an existing title or propose my own that is as complex as possible as a starting point.
 Sure, I can do the same while doing my FYP independently, but working with a partner **indirectly incentivises me** to constantly figure out how else can this project be improved in terms of complexity.